List of antisemitic incidents in the United States

-Resurgence of antisemitism
+History

 Research has shown a rising level of antisemitism since the 2010s.
-According to the ADL, there were 8,873 antisemitic incidents across the United States in 2023, a 140% bump from the 3,698 incidents in 2022 and the highest since 1979.
-Compared to 2022, assaults, vandalism and harassment rose by 45%, 69% and 184% respectively in 2023.
-The ADL reported a 200% increase in antisemitic incidents from October 7, 2023, to September 24, 2024, vis-à-vis 2022–23.
-They explained that the increase was due partly to their new methodology, which was disputed by some current and former staff disagreeing with the ADL's methodology, e.g. definition of antisemitism being used.

 According to the FBI's 2023 statistics, antisemitic incidents accounted for 68% of all religion-based hate crimes, a 63% bump vis-à-vis 2022.
 The American Jewish Committee (AJC) commented that it was likely much lower than the actual number as hate crimes had been widely underreported across the country.
+The ADL reported an increase in antisemitic incidents in 2023, which they said was due partly to their new methodology; this methodology was disputed by some current and former staff, especially the definition of antisemitism being used.

-Scholars claimed the rise signaled a shift in the nature and prevalence of antisemitism in United States that portended a return to the era of explicit and pervasive antisemitism.
-According to an August 2024 survey by the Combat Antisemitism Movement, 3.5 million Jews in America have experienced antisemitism since the 7 October Hamas-led attack on Israel.
-Of the 1,075 American Jews interviewed, 28% claimed to have heard "Jews care too much about money", 25% heard "Jews control the world", 14% heard "American Jews care more about Israel than about the US", and 13% heard "the Holocaust did not happen" or its severity has been "exaggerated".
+Scholars said the rise signaled a shift in the nature and prevalence of antisemitism in United States that portended a return to the era of explicit and pervasive antisemitism.
+According to an August 2024 survey by the NGO Combat Antisemitism Movement, 3.5 million Jews in America have experienced antisemitism since the Gaza war.
+Of the 1,075 American Jews interviewed, 28% heard "Jews care too much about money", 25% heard "Jews control the world", 14% heard "American Jews care more about Israel than about the US", and 13% heard "the Holocaust did not happen" or its severity has been "exaggerated".